osmfoundation/welcome-mat/CONTRIBUTING.md

 Posts are files that live in a category's `_posts/` folder.
 Posts must have:

-* a lowecase file name following: `0000-01-01-title.md` pattern.
+* a lowercase file name following: `0000-01-01-title.md` pattern.
 * the following front matter:
   - title: